masakaede/Engineering-Team-Generator/README.md

 	-	office number
 	-	github username
 	-	school
-4. Once all the questions answered, the webpage of engineer-team will be created
+4. Once all the team-members inserted, select exit to exit the program and the webpage of engineer-team will be created

 ## Demo
 Click on the pic to see the demo video